rtm0/vm-util/pt-index/docs/perf.md

 - `SearchLabelValues` (used in [/api/v1/label/…/values](https://docs.victoriametrics.com/victoriametrics/url-examples/#apiv1labelvalues))
 - `SearchTagValueSuffixes` and `SearchGraphitePaths` (used in [/graphite/metrics/find](https://docs.victoriametrics.com/victoriametrics/url-examples/#graphitemetricsfind))

-For each query type the same dataset is used.
-This dataset is ingested once before a given benchmark and then queried multiple times within the benchmark loop.
+This benchmark uses the same dataset for each query type.

 `pt-index` is a big change and it may pontetially affect the index query performance depending on